 The Economic Impacts of the Regional Greenhouse Gas Initiative on Northeast and Mid-Atlantic States

-In 2009, 10 Northeastern and Mid-Atlantic states launched the Regional Greenhouse Gas Initiative (RGGI), the nation's first market-based program to reduce emissions of carbon dioxide from existing and new power plants.
-With the nine remaining states still participating in the program accounting for more than one-eighth of the US population and more than one-seventh of its gross domestic product, their experience with RGGI is crucial, both for their citizens and as a model for other states as they consider programs of this type.
+In 2009, ten Northeastern and Mid-Atlantic states launched the Regional Greenhouse Gas Initiative (RGGI), the nation’s first market-based cap-and-invest program to reduce emissions of carbon dioxide (CO2) from existing and new power plants.
+RGGI is important as a stand-alone program given its significant scope, as the participating states account for more than one-seventh of the US population and more than one-sixth of US GDP.
+Insights and observations from RGGI are also valuable to other states considering cap-and-invest programs to reduce CO2 emissions.